Sanctions: What are they good for? | DW | 04.06.2021

 For lack of a better option, Western countries then see only one option: sanctions.

-"They are the alternative between words and war," John Smith, a former top United States sanctions official, told DW.
+"They are the alternative between words and war," John Smith, a former top US sanctions official, told DW.
 "Every president, Democrat or Republican, and every Congress, Democrat- or Republican-led, loves the sanctions tool."

-Ex-President Donald Trump imposed hundreds of sanctions — most notably on Iran, scuppering the nuclear deal

 Then came Donald Trump, and sanctions "shot through the roof," Smith said.
-There were more than 500 sanctions designations when Smith became Director of the Treasury Department's Office of Foreign Assets Control (OFAC), which oversees most US sanctions, in 2015.
+In 2015, when Smith became director of the Treasury Department's Office of Foreign Assets Control (OFAC), which oversees most US sanctions, there were more than 500 sanctions designations.
 By the time he left three years later, that figure had nearly tripled, according to data compiled by the Center for a New American Security.

 Trump's sanction frenzy underscored a long-standing weakness in using them.
 If ill-defined and poorly constructed, they can have little or adverse effect.
 Trump's unilateral "maximum pressure" campaign against Iran undermined the multilateral nuclear deal from 2015, which put Iran's nuclear program on the table for the first time.
 In unleashing sanctions without a clear objective, Iran had little incentive to cooperate.